 When your thermostat displays error code e73, it indicates that the Rc wire is not receiving power.

-This might be as easy as the breaker being switched off, but it could also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.
+This could be as straightforward as the breaker being switched off, but it may also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s a good idea to speak with a local professional.